CASA Developmental Framework

 Co-regulation occurs after repetitive experiences of commitment, acceptance, security and attunement are reliably created.
 Co-regulation is where therapeutic healing, trauma integration, and restoration of developmental health take place.
 The CASA experience is necessary for all individuals to develop a healthy ability to self-regulate.
 These reliable experiences of co-regulation are necessary for effective self-regulation.

-Will Your Family Benefit From CASA Treatment?
+Will Your Family Benefit From the CASA Framework?

 Though your child may have experienced developmental difficulties, disruption, and/or trauma, with your effort and persistence and our clinicians' professional support, your daughter or son can benefit from CASA and learn how to self-regulate through the commitment, acceptance, security, and attunement necessary in co-regulation.